top of page

 My take on AI writing

-Now, let’s be honest and straightforward: have I ever ask AI to write a text for me (just for fun, never professionally)?
+Now, let’s be honest and straightforward: have I ever asked AI to write a text for me (just for fun, never professionally)?
 Of course!
 My sub-zero self-esteem simply couldn’t let me live without knowing if it could create something so good it would destroy my budding career.

 To quote the legendary filmmaker and writer Werner Herzog: “There are stories, but they have no soul.
 They are empty and soulless.”